TheAlgorithms/Algorithms-Explanation/en/Basic Math/Finding the number of digits in a number.md

 K = floor(log10(N) + 1)
 ```

-**Analysis of above algorithm:** The above algorithm uses two mathematical functions: the `logarithm of a number` and the `floor function`.
-Therefore, it's time complexity depends on the complexity of those two functions.
-Practically, the `floor function` is always, or can at least easily be made, constant time - all it has to do is; drop the digits behind the decimal point.
-For practical purposes, one can `assume that the logarithm is constant time` as well, as one will usually be working with fixed width floating point values.
-If one use `arbitrary precision "big number" libraries` however, logarithm will not be constant anymore: performance will depend on the logarithm algorithms used.
+**Analysis of the above algorithm:** The above algorithm uses two mathematical functions: the `logarithm of a number` and the `floor function`.
+Therefore, its time complexity depends on the complexity of those two functions.
+Practically, the `floor function` is always, or can at least easily be made, constant time - all it has to do is: drop the digits behind the decimal point.
+For practical purposes, one can `assume that the logarithm is constant time` as well, as one will usually be working with fixed-width floating-point values.
+If one uses `arbitrary-precision "big number" libraries` however, logarithm will not be constant anymore: performance will depend on the logarithm algorithms used.

 # Source